LordSmaul/DAta-Structures-and-Algorithms/README.md

 Program 4: Recursive decrease-and-conquer approach to finding the largest number in a vector from file input.

-Program 5: Calculating the Levenshtein distance (aka edit distance) between two input strings.
+Program 5: Calculating the Levenshtein distance (aka edit distance) between two input strings using a Dynamic Programming technique.